lonyelon/ktl/README.md

 ## Usage

-Right now, the only way to interface with KTL is throw `KTL-query`, a tool that converts the YAML journal into a in-memory `sqlite3` database.
+Right now, the best supported way to interface with KTL is through `KTL-query`, available as both a command line tool and as a Python module, as `ktl-web` is still lacking most features I want from it.

-It can be used from the command line or as a python module.
+## ktl-query examples

-For example, to get your PRs for each rep count in the front squat you can make the following query:
+For example, to list your PRs for each rep count in the front squat you can make the following query:

 ```sh
 ktl-query '